Gozo Football League Second Division

 The Gozo Football League Second Division, known as BOV GFL Second Division for sponsorship reasons, is the second and lowest level in the Gozo Football League.
 The league was first competed in 1948.

-The Second Division is played in the same manner as the First Division: based on three rounds, each club plays three games against every other team for a total of 15 games.
-The season is usually held between September and April, and at the end of the season, the champion is automatically promoted to next season's First Division season and replaces the bottom-placed club from the First Division.
-The second-placed club plays a promotion and relegation play-off against the seventh-placed team in the First Division, with the winner earning the right to play in the top tier the following season.
+The Second Division is played in the same manner as the First Division, each club plays three games against other for a total of 15 games.
+The season is usually held between September and April, and the champion is promoted to next season's First Division season, replacing the bottom club from the First Division.
+The second-placed club plays a promotion and relegation play-off against the seventh-placed in the First Division.
 The majority of the matches are played at the Kercem Ground, with the occasional use of the Gozo Stadium.
-Current top form player is Julian Camilleri playing for Xaghra United F.C.

 Clubs

 2024–25 season

 The following clubs are competing in the 2024-2025 Second Division season.